Scott Weiland Brings ‘Purple at the Core’ to The Machine Shop [REVIEW]

 Scott Weiland and The Wildabouts finish the night with ‘Sex Type Thing,’ which again features extra-nasally sounding vocals.
 Scott finally gets out his megaphone towards the end of the song, just 11 songs later than he should have.

 As a huge fan of Stone Temple Pilots as well as Scott’s work with Velvet Revolver, I was mostly disappointed with the show.
 Without speculating on the status of his sobriety, which was frequently discussed by most in attendance last night, I think Weiland really dropped the ball here.
-Wasted or not, he brought a band on the road to perform “the hits” that weren’t ready for it.
+Wasted or not, he brought a band on the road to perform “the hits” and they weren’t ready for it.
 He even mentioned that the first show of a tour is sort of like a “rehearsal.”
 It seemed more like we were watching band practice.
 The Wildabouts are, undoubtedly, a talented bunch of musicians.
 That being said, they should have been more professional and had their little “rehearsal”‘ on their own time and at their own expense — not ours.
 Then again, that may have been a luxury their unpredictable leader did not afford them.

 Final Verdict: Hurricane Scott blew through town last night and, while somewhat exciting and occasionally entertaining, ultimately left a trail of disappointment and confusion in its wake.
 C-